gl051/engineering-leadership-journal/books/the-hard-thing-about-hard-things.md

 * The CEO makes the decisions, not the product and not the sales.
 She makes the decisions and to do so it is required the capability to do it so with enough speed and great quality.
 * A mix of intelligence, Logic and courage is needed to make decisions.
 * The most difficult decisions are the one that will be deeply unpopular with the people around the CEO.
-* The CEO needs systematically gathers information and knowledge in the company’s day to day operation to have as much information as possible when the decision point arrives.
+* The CEO needs systematically gathers information and knowledge in the company’s day-to-day operation to have as much information as possible when the decision point arrives.
 An impact coming front the decisions you are going to make need to be assessed before making the call.
 * Great CEO build exceptional strategy to gather the required information continuously.
 All their daily activities are embedded with a way to gather the right information needed.

 Making the company executing the CEO vision.